Akinwumi Ogundiran: Career

 Ogundiran has authored and edited several publications.
 These include Materialities of Ritual in the Black Atlantic which was named the Choice Outstanding Academic Title for 2015.
-His latest book is "The Yoruba: A New History" (Indiana University Press, 2020), winner of the 2022 Vinson Sutlive Book Prize and a finalist for the Isaac Delano Prize in Yoruba Studies.
+His latest book is "The Yoruba: A New History" (Indiana University Press, 2020), winner of the 2022 Vinson Sutlive Book Prize and the Isaac Delano Prize in Yoruba Studies.
 He was awarded a Certificate of Special United States Congressional Recognition for Excellence in Service in 2007.
 In 2018, he received the Research Excellence Award from UNESCO-Affiliated Centre for Black Culture and International Understanding in Nigeria.
 He is the recipient of the 2021 First Citizens Bank Scholars Medal Award, UNC Charlotte's highest recognition for research excellence.
-Professor Ogundiran is a Member of the Nigerian Academy of Letters (MNAL).
+Professor Ogundiran is a Member of the Nigerian Academy of Letters (MNAL) and Phi Kappa Phi.
+He is also an elected Fellow of the Society of Antiquarians of London.